Texas Ranger Hall of Fame and Museum: 1-35 and University Parks Drive | PO Box 2570, Waco, TX 76702-2570 | (254) 750-8631

 He had a Xerox of an affidavit . . .

 I just saw it on EBAY and the auction ends tomorrow at . . .

-He said I could bring it back -- funny, no
+He said I could bring it back -- funny, there is no

-name and address on this receipt . . .
+name or address on this receipt . . .

 The man at the show said he had worked at a museum . . .

-The dealer said your museum could give me all the information later
+The dealer said your museum could give me all the information after I bought it . . .

 Looks like I got taken, can you help me get my money